 You can customize what intel is applied to your groups and combine threat data from multiple sources.

 You can use signals through an integration with Tanium™ Trace for the continuous, real-time evaluation of process, network, registry, and file events on Windows endpoints.
 Signals implement a specific language that the Detect service ingests and validates for both language syntax and the currently supported terms and conditions.
 Signals are available as a feed from Tanium, or you can author your own signals.

-An IOC represents a collection of artifacts that can be used to detect and respond to a potential intrusion.
-These artifacts can include MD5 hash, file name changes, domain names, registry settings, IP addresses, and process handles.
-IOCs are represented in a human-readable format, often XML.
-IOCs might be subject to versioning with updates distinguished by a globally unique identifier (GUID).
-The common IOC formats, OpenIOC and STIX, provides adaptability for a specific intrusion and be shared across the enterprise and the broader community.
-In addition to importing IOCs manually, you can import or stream IOCs from other sources, such as:
+An intel document represents a collection of artifacts to detect and respond to a potential intrusion.
+These artifacts can include MD5 hashes, file names, domain names, registry data, IP addresses, and process handles.
+These indicators of compromise (IOCs) might be subject to versioning with updates distinguished by a globally unique identifier (GUID).
+The common formats, OpenIOC and STIX, provide adaptability for a specific intrusion and can be shared across the enterprise and the broader community.
+In addition to uploading intel documents manually, you can import or stream intel documents from other sources, such as:

 - PwC Threat Intelligence